 Corporate and government entities use intensive systems that can collect your data and draw inferences that determine how you are treated.
 Essentially, you are becoming increasingly vulnerable to discrimination.

-For instance, if your online behavior makes corporations think that you are wealthy, that could determine what advertisements you see.
+For instance, if your online behavior makes corporations think you are wealthy, that could determine what advertisements you see.

-On the other hand, internet users whom algorithms determine to be poor could see a disproportionate number of ads for payday and title loans.
+Internet users whom algorithms determine to be poor could see a disproportionate number of ads for payday and title loans.
 Regretfully, in many settings, low-income people are less likely to have access to a paid VPN service.

 Ultimately, your data can give away almost every detail of your life and business.
-As a result, you could miss many good opportunities and be steered into bad ones.
+As a result, you could miss many excellent opportunities and be steered into bad ones.
 So, always connect to your paid VPN service before doing anything online.

 Your data can be used against you in many common scenarios.
 For example, just imagine if you’re trying to sell your photography services to a church and they look you up on Twitter and disapprove of your personal conduct.
 You could lose that business and never know why.